lauranemvalts/LNU_MA/spatial_analysis/README.md

   </ol>
   <li>R script <code>extracting_places_in_estonia.R</code> extracts locations within the borders of Estonia based on the most farthest coordinates among cardinal directions.
 These steps correspond to workflow phase <i>Geocoding</i>.</li>
   <li>R script <code>merging_unique_values_by_decade.R</code> merges the results of newspapers from a specified decade.
 This is an example of the workflow phase <i>Merging or dividing the data</i>.</li>
   <li>The last phase of the workflow is carried out in open source platform QGIS.
 The file created by the script <code>extracting_places_in_estonia.R</code> is uploaded as a Delimited Text Layer.
-The base map is downloaded from <a href="https://geoportaal.maaamet.ee/eng/spatial-data/administrative-and-settlement-division-p312.html">Estonian Land Board</a> and added as a Vector Layer.</li>
+The base map is downloaded from <a href="https://geoportaal.maaamet.ee/eng/spatial-data/administrative-and-settlement-division-p312.html">Estonian Land Board</a> and added as a Vector Layer.
+This is the final step of the workflow, i.e <i>Visualising the data with QGIS</i>.</li>
 </ol>

 Data folder: